 - Can effectively adapt to change; can shift gears comfortably; is flexible, and embraces change with a “can-do” attitude.

 - Is self-aware; knows personal strengths and weaknesses; seeks feedback and is open to negative feedback as an opportunity for improvement.

 - Is cool under pressure; can be counted on to hold things together during tough times; can handle stress; is not knocked off balance by the unexpected; is a settling influence during a crisis.

 - Recognizes problems, constructively identifies and articulates solutions.

 - Picks up garbage when it is seen regardless of position.

 - Follows safety guidelines to ensure a safe working environment and consistently demonstrates safe work behaviors.

 - Is welcoming of new hires.

-- Ph.D. in botany, evolutionary biology, ecology, or a related field
+- A Ph.D. in botany, ecology, evolutionary biology, or a related field.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.